cockles98/itau-quant-challenge-2025/README.md

 - Extend meta-blend to incorporate PH regime features and forward-looking risk metrics in the learning set.
 - Add unit tests for `scripts/` entrypoints and expand coverage for expected-return tilting edge cases.
 - Containerise the environment for consistent cloud execution and CI automation.

----
-For questions or support, reach out to the research maintainer or open an issue in the repository.